Example: Parallelized Face Detection

 """

 Now let’s write code that splits the video into frames and starts passing it into a face detector.
-In this case, we’ll use a face detection model that is already available on Sieve though you could also deploy your own using a setup similar to this.
+In this case, we’ll use a face detection model that is already available on Sieve, though you could also deploy your own.

 import sieve